 The general definition of a pre-CY structure can also be phrased operadically: recall that an $A_\infty$-structure is the data of a module structure over chains on the topological operad of Stasheff associahedra; each cell on this chain complex is labeled by a \emph{corolla}, a disc with many inputs and one output.
-The definition of pre-CY structure is an extension of that: a pre-CY structure is a collection of maps giving a module structure over a bigger structure, a \emph{dioperad} $MC^d_{n_1,\dots,n_k}$ of chains on spaces of \emph{multicorollas}, that is, discs with many inputs and many outputs.
-A discussion of the homotopy theory of this dioperad is the object of the recent work of Leray and Vallette \cite{leray2022pre}.
+The definition of pre-CY structure is an extension of that: a pre-CY structure is a collection of maps giving an algebra structure over a \emph{dioperad} $MC^d_{n_1,\dots,n_k}$ of chains on spaces of \emph{multicorollas}, that is, discs with many inputs and many outputs; we discuss this perspective later in \cref{sec:multicorolla}.